El Centenario: Local tradition

 El Centenario is the town closest to CIBNOR, one of the leading marine biology institutes in Latin America.
-CIBNOR conducts studies of the Gulf of California ecosystem (also known as the Sea of Cortez) which is one of the most bio-diverse bodies of water in the world.
+CIBNOR conducts studies of the Gulf of California ecosystem (also known as the Sea of Cortez), which is one of the most biologically diverse bodies of water in the world.

 Climate

 The general year-round climate in El Centenario is similar to that of La Paz, Baja California Sur, and is generally warm, sunny, and dry.
 The months of July, August, and September are the warmest and most humid, with August and September being the most likely months to receive heavy rainfall.

 One local weather phenomenon is the Coromuel Wind, which is a steady breeze that blows consistently during late afternoons in El Centenario.
-The winds are created when the cool marine air from the Pacific side of the peninsula are drawn over the desert to the relatively warmer side of the Gulf of California.
+The winds are created when the cool marine air from the Pacific side of the peninsula is drawn over the desert to the relatively warmer side of the Gulf of California.
 Unlike most other parts of the Baja peninsula, there are no high mountains to block this air movement between the two sides of the peninsula.

-Population

-El Centenario had a 2015 census population of 6,068 persons.

-Since its establishment, El Centenario has grown as a suburb of La Paz.
-The majority of the working residents commute to La Paz or surrounding areas.
-As of November 2007, many El Centenario residents work at the San Juan De La Costa Mine and the Paraiso Del Mar Resort Development on the El Mogote Peninsula, due to the town's close proximity to these two locations.